 As more people depend on data in their daily workflow, organizations are pressured to think critically about the quality of data being provided.
-Having a small team field all data questions will not scale so companies must move from a centralized data organization to a decentralized one.
+Having a small team field all data questions will not scale, so companies must move from a centralized data organization to a decentralized one.

 Why you need a Data Governor

 According to Gartner, Data Governance is an effective program to manage and control the ever-growing amount of data in order to improve business outcomes.
 It helps ensure that the quality of data is high and compliance standards are adhered to.
-This does not happen with process alone, you need a Data Governor to drive and maintain Data Governance principles.
+This does not happen with process alone; you need a Data Governor to drive and maintain Data Governance principles.

-If your organization has built a Data Warehouse and has any of the following data services or restrictions we strongly recommend appointing at least one Data Governor:
+If your organization has built a Data Warehouse and has any of the following data services or restrictions, we strongly recommend appointing at least one Data Governor:

 - Self-service dashboards

-- Strive for operational intelligence
+- Strives for operational intelligence